Join us for a special pre-Celebration event with Dr. José Antonio Bowen

 For All School of Medicine Participants:

-The University of Louisville School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
-The University of Louisville Office of Continuing Medical Education & Professional Development designates this educational activity for a maximum of two AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The University of Louisville Office of Continuing Medical Education & Professional Development designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 For All School of Nursing Participants:

-This program has been approved by the Kentucky Board of Nursing for 2.4 Contact Hours through the University of Louisville Hospital.
-Provider Number 4-0068-7-16-715, expiration date July 1, 2016.
-The Kentucky Board of Nursing Education provider does not constitute endorsement of program content.
-Participants must complete the education module, post-test and course evaluation to receive contact hours.
+This program has been approved by the Kentucky Board of Nursing for 1.2 continuing education credits through University of Louisville Hospital, provider number 4-0068-7-16-867.
+The Kentucky Board of Nursing approval of an individual nursing education provider does not constitute endorsement of program content.

 About the HSC-Delphi Faculty Development Partnership: